 Housing has long been one of Meyer’s highest priorities, because we recognize that all people need a home that is stable, safe and affordable.

 High rents are far from the only urgent housing issue in the state.
-Achieving a truly flourishing and equitable Oregon will require us to overcome serious issues, including substandard housing conditions, unfair housing policy and unequal access to affordable housing, increasing the overall supply of affordable housing, and coordination with essential services.
+More housing and lower rents are both really important, but achieving a truly flourishing and equitable Oregon will require us to overcome other serious issues — an overall shortage of affordable housing, inequitable housing policies, substandard housing conditions, a lack of coordination among essential services, and unfair and unequal access to housing.

-We also know that all these housing issues disproportionately affect people of color.
-The long history of discrimination and policies that favored white Oregonians feed into a dynamic where African Americans, the Latinx Community, Native Americans and immigrants and refugees face far higher barriers to safe, decent and affordable housing.
-People of color are more likely to be homeless, more likely to face discrimination and substandard housing, and more likely to pay a high percentage of their income for housing.
+All these housing issues are rooted in our nation’s systemic racism and disproportionately affect people of color.
+The long history of discrimination and policies that favored white Oregonians feed into a dynamic where African Americans, the Latinx community, Native Americans and immigrants and refugees face far higher barriers to safe, decent and affordable housing.
+People of color are more likely to be homeless, more likely to face discrimination and substandard housing and more likely to pay a high percentage of their income for housing.
 People with disabilities, seniors, LGBTQ+ communities and other vulnerable populations also experience specific housing challenges that the market won’t address on its own.

 We must face hard truths about racism and white supremacy that are deeply entrenched in our nation and our state.
 Only then can we dismantle barriers to housing equity and justice, and improve community conditions for all Oregonians to reach their full potential.
 Oregon can do better — and Meyer is determined to help.